hoepeyemi/coxy/frontend/BLACK_WHITE_BRANDING_GUIDE.md

-# ⚫⚪ Black & White Branding Guide - Iris
+# ⚫⚪ Black & White Branding Guide - Coxy

 ## 🎯 **Brand Transformation Overview**

-Iris has been transformed from a colorful iris-inspired theme to a sophisticated black and white color scheme.
+Coxy has been transformed from a colorful Coxy-inspired theme to a sophisticated black and white color scheme.
 This creates a clean, modern, and professional aesthetic that emphasizes content and functionality.

 ## 🎨 **New Color Palette**